 A character can hold only one terrain marker (including objects) at a time.
-When a terrain marker is held by a character, it is considered off the map and can only be affected by effects that specify held objects or terrain markers, or by effects that reference that specific marker (such as Barrier removing the markers it generates at the start of the next turn).
-It is not in the square the character occupies and it is not adjacent to the character holding it, though if that terrain marker has any special effects it considers itself to occupy any squares of the character holding it for the purposes of those effects.
+When a terrain marker is held by a character, it is considered off the map and can only be affected by effects that specify held objects or terrain markers.
+It is not in the square the character occupies and it is not adjacent to the character holding it.

-If a character holding a terrain marker is KO'd, or can't use an effect that allows it to hold that terrain marker while nothing is resolving, the character immediately puts down the marker so that at least one square of the marker is in an adjacent square (or a square adjacent to the square they last occupied if they are KO'd).
+If a character holding a terrain marker is KO'd or loses Super Strength (while holding a terrain marker) the character immediately puts down the marker so that at least one square of the marker is in an adjacent square (or a square adjacent to the square they last occupied if they are KO'd).
 If the marker can't be legally placed, it is immediately destroyed and replaced with debris markers wherein one debris marker is placed in the square the character occupies/occupied.
 If the terrain marker was larger than one square, debris markers are placed for each square of the marker in the same configuration as the marker (the player friendly to the destroyed terrain marker can choose the orientation) with at least one debris marker placed in the square the character occupies/occupied and placing any debris markers that can be legally placed (squares of debris markers that can't be legally placed are not placed).